hphelion/documentation/moonshot/install.updates-and-extensions.md

 -->

-##Signup for Cloud OS Distribution Network Access
+##Signup for Cloud OS Distribution Network Access {#signup-for-cloud-os-distribution-network-access}

 You cannot access the updates from the HP Cloud OS for Moonshot Distribution Network unless you are a registered user.